Fallback plans in connection with benchmarks

 If a benchmark, for instance CIBOR3, is changed materially or ceases to exist, and you have:

-- entered into a derivatives transaction, for instance an interest-rate swap, where payments are determined on the basis of CIBOR3
+- entered into a derivatives transaction, for instance an interest-rate swap, where payments are determined on the basis of CIBOR3 + a premium

-How are the bank's fallback plans determined?
+How are Jyske Bank's fallback plans determined?